|5||Marystown, Newfoundland and Labrador|

 |Saturday, May 15|

 Interested in hourly forecast?
 Get the app

-On average, Vancouver air quality is deemed healthy for typically posing little to no risk to health.
+On average, air quality in Vancouver, British Columbia (B.C.) is deemed healthy for typically posing little to no risk to health.
 While annual air quality averages rank Vancouver among the cleanest major cities in the world, unhealthy short-term pollution spikes are not uncommon.
 In 2019, there were 30 such incidents of short-term pollution where an “incident” is described as:1

-When evaluating Vancouver air quality, it is important to keep in mind that Canada’s Environmental Protection Agency (EPA) sets a high bar for “good” air quality.
-This is particularly true for PM2.5 and ozone, the most dangerous and prevalent pollutants in North America.
+When evaluating Vancouver air quality, it is important to keep in mind that Canada’s Environmental Protection Agency (EPA) sets a high bar.
+This is particularly true for PM2.5 and ozone, the most dangerous and prevalent pollutants in B.C. and greater North America.

 Even by these stringent national standards, a majority of Metro Vancouver stations met attainment for both PM2.5 and ozone in 2018.
 Only two sites in the city exceeded standards: Maple Ridge and Langley, both for ozone.2

-Relatively speaking, Vancouver air quality is not particularly poor.
+Relatively speaking, air quality in Vancouver, British Columbia is not particularly poor.
 In 2019, Residents here were exposed to 6.1 μg/m3 of PM2.5 pollution – less than the typical Canadian resident, who’s exposed to 7.7 μg/m3.